jqcorreia/kardan/README.md

     # Create the development image with docker.
     cd ~/share
-    docker build -t denv
+    docker build -t denv .

 Now you should see docker trying to obtain the base Ubuntu image.
-When the download is finished the system will be updated and the development tools will be installed.
+When the download is finished the system will be updated and the development tools will be installed in a newly built image.

+You can check if the image was built by asking docker to list all the images:

+    docker images

+    REPOSITORY          TAG                 IMAGE ID            CREATED              VIRTUAL SIZE denv                latest              28449a03cc52        About a minute ago   921.7 MB .
+    .
+    .

+As you can see there is an image called `denv`.

+To run an interactive session into the built container execute:

+    docker run -i -t denv bash

+You will be able now to use the latest versions of `dmd`, `ldc` and `dub`.